 - Place your ground coffee in the filter basket and level off.
 It should be full but do not tamp the coffee down – you want it loosely packed.

 - Place the filter basket in the bottom chamber with the water and screw on the top part (don’t use the plastic handle for leverage).

 - Place the Moka Express on the stove on a medium heat

 - Watch or listen for the coffee to start coming out (you can lift the top)

-- Once the coffee turns light in color or you start hearing gurgling, immediately take the Moka Express off the heat.
+- Once the coffee turns light in colour or you start hearing gurgling, immediately take the Moka Express off the heat.
 The trick is to catch it before you overheat the coffee.